 A user's current position on Drift is the cumulative sum of all their open orders (increasing, reducing, or closing) over time.
 All trading lots, per market and per subaccount, are combined into a single position.

 The position table shows the Profit and Loss or P&L for the current position.
 You can toggle to see in "$" or "%" to change whether they would like to see P&L in dollar terms ($) or in percentage terms (%).

 Here, the P&L refers to the unrealised P&L or uPNL of the open positions (SOL-PERP and ETH-PERP shorts).
 In order to realise this P&L, users would have to close their position.

-Your realised P&L can only be withdrawn once it has been settled and claimed.
+Your realised P&L can only be withdrawn once it has been settled/claimed.

-Note: realising your P&L by closing the position is not the same as settling and claiming your P&L. In order to withdraw your P&L, it must first be realised (by closing your position); and then settled and claimed.
+Note: realising your P&L by closing the position is not the same as settling/claiming your P&L. In order to withdraw positive P&L, it must be settled/claimed first.

 To update the USDC balances available for withdrawal, your P&L must first be settled and claimed.